 - It’s a great test for strength and endurance

-- It improves speed, endurance, race tactics and mental strength
+- It improves speed and race tactics

 - It improves the mind over matter game

 - It improves your ability to put on a spurt in races and overtake a competitor when tired, or knock seconds off your finish time

 - It is great for getting into the racing mindset as a fartlek session mimics the surges of speed you may put on in a race for example: to pass other runners, sprint for the line, or reach check point on time